 Can Home Aligners Fix Teeth Crowding?

 Yes!
-Home teeth aligners were originally developed as a more discreet solution to minor or moderate crowding and spacing issues, and they’ve only grown more effective over time.
-So, they could work for you.
+Home teeth aligners were originally developed as a more discreet solution to minor or moderate crowding and spacing issues, so they could work for you.

 Cases that stem from irregular teeth alignment — not an undersized jaw or bite misalignment — are often simple fixes and great candidates for home aligner treatment.

 But if your jaw is too small for all your dental eruptions, it can also cause teeth to overlap, twist, and protrude at different angles.
 A disharmony between teeth and jaw may occur alongside a bite condition (like overjet or overbite), making treatment somewhat more complex.
 This doesn’t mean home aligners are completely ineffective in these cases, but you might be seeking skeletal and dental shifts that require a more robust treatment plan.
 It’s best to have your smile evaluated by a dental professional first if you think your case may be too complex for home aligners.

 Perform a quick Google search for home aligners and you’ll find a handful of companies offering quick, convenient, and affordable at-home treatment.
 But each provider is different, and some are simply more versatile and reliable than others.
 We’ve combed the Internet for information on these companies and developed a profile for each.

 We’ve narrowed our list down to three of the best home aligner options for crowding issues: